bangbangsoftware/binder/README.md

 ```

 ### Built with
-Nothing, just pure JS.
+Typescript and jest

 ### Prerequisites
-Nothing, no back end, no babel... just go.
-Actually, a little lie, babel
+Nothing, no back end.
-is needed for the jests tests....

 ### Plugins
 Plugins need to be registered with binder through bagItAndTagIt function